Germany's Rebellious Colonies in Central Europe

 The relationship between Germany and central Europe is mercantilistic.
 Germany leverages the region's cheap labor and abundant raw materials to manufacture and export its finished products.
 Central Europe conforms, therefore, to the definition of a colony and an economic hinterland.
 From a low base, growth there - driven by frenzied consumerism - is bound to outstrip the northern giant's for a long time to come.
 But Germans stands to benefit from such prosperity no less than the indigenous population.

 Aware of this encroaching "economic imperialism", privatization deals with German firms are being voted down throughout the region.
-In November,
+In November, the sale of a majority stake in Cesky Telecom to a consortium led by Deutsche Bank collapsed.
+In Poland, a plan to sell Stoen, Warsaw's power utility, to Germany's RWE was scrapped.

 But these are temporary - and often reversible - setbacks.
 Germany and its colonies share other interests.
 As The Economist noted correctly recently: